-MEAM 5970: Master's Thesis Research
+MEAM 9990: Master's Thesis Research

-Students may take MEAM 5970 for up to three semesters, although the typical length is 2 semesters.
-MEAM 5970 can be counted towards up to two (2) of the MEAM Electives requirement.
-One, two, or three units of MEAM 5970 may be taken in sequence, not simultaneously.
+Students may take MEAM 9990 for up to three semesters, although the typically suggested length is 2 semesters.
+MEAM 9990 can be counted towards up to two (2) of the MEAM Electives requirement.
+One, two, or three units of MEAM 9990 may be taken in sequence, not simultaneously.
 Students should expect to take at least two semesters for the project and thesis writing.
-MEAM 5970 is graded by the student's thesis advisor.
-Students doing a thesis cannot count independent study courses (MEAM 5990) as a part of their 10 course units requirement.
+MEAM 9990 is graded by the student's thesis advisor.